 You’ll also see a network of side tracks that gave loggers access to the largest trees back in the day.
-These spurs are referred to as trams, some of which are now used as hiking trails.
+These side tracks are referred to as trams, some of which are now used as hiking trails.

-Gate 7 is 4.5 miles up from the ranger station on the left and leads to West Main Tram.
+Gate 7 -West Main trail is 4.5 miles past the ranger station.
 Gate 7 is a good spot to walk a little way in to get a feel for what the interior of the Fakahatchee is like.
 (Please park well clear of gate and stay on the main trail.)

-At mile 6.5, on the right, you’ll find Gate 12 for the East Main tram — a good place to park and hike or bike.
-Down this trail you’ll pass through one of the Park’s largest stands of native Royal Palms.
-Two miles in you’ll find the Fakahatchee Hilton, a private cabin.
+Gate 12 – East Main trail is at 6.5 miles passed the ranger station, here you’ll find a large area to park where Janes Scenic drive is gated.
+Down this trail you’ll pass through one of the Preserve’s largest stands of native Royal Palms.
+Two miles in you’ll find the Fakahatchee Hilton, circa 1957, a private cabin.
 The small lake behind the cabin is good for alligator viewing.
 Please be respectful of the in-holder’s private property.

 Or Leave the Driving to Us

 An alternative to self-driving is to sign up for one of our Ghost Rider Tram tours led by one of our expert volunteer naturalists.
 These are run several times a week from November through April and must be booked in advance.
 If you feel even more adventurous, you can book a combined Tram tour and wet walk or full-day biologist–led swamp walk.